gunnaraas/itf.certified.ninja/docs/ch01-components.md

 id: "ch01-components"
 title: "Ch.
 01 - Core Hardware Components"
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Introducing Internal Components
-Computer components are mostly Modular meaning they can be removed and replaced by another piece of hardware that does the same thing, provided that it’s compatible and it fits.
+Computer components are mostly modular, meaning they can be removed and replaced by another piece of hardware that does the same thing, provided that it’s compatible and fits in the case.
 For example, if the hard drive in your laptop fails, it can be removed and replaced by another hard drive.

 Field Replaceable Units are used to describe modular components that can be replaced.